Snowflake Data Import

 • Timestamp Import: Choose this option if you can incrementally import data using a monotonically increasing timestamp column that indicates when records when Snowflake loads the records.
 This is efficient and works well when you append new data with timestamps.

-• Change Data Capture (CDC) Ingestion Only: Choose this option to import data based on changes detected by Snowflake's CDC feature while still using Amplitude's enrichment services.
+• Change Data Capture (CDC) Append Only: Choose this option to import data based on changes detected by Snowflake's CDC feature while still using Amplitude's enrichment services.
 This method only supports reading INSERT operations from the CDC

 • Change Data Capture (CDC) Continuous Sync: Choose this option to directly mirror the data in Snowflake with INSERT, UPDATE, and DELETE operations based on changes detected by Snowflake's CDC feature.
 This method disables Amplitude's enrichment services to remain in sync with your source of truth and is ideal when you need to keep Amplitude data fully synchronized with your Snowflake data.
 UPDATE and DELETE operations mutate data in Amplitude.